DoepDopiDope/WerewolvesCompany/README.md

 ## Debug

-You use debug commands from the terminal:
+While they are mainly for my personal use during playtests, you can use debug commands from the terminal (mainly for my personal use when testing changes)
 - wc debug         -> show available debug commands
 - wc debug cd      -> set all cooldowns to 0
 - wc debug distrib -> distribute roles.
 Alternative to the hold-P (5s) keybind